 Life After Rehab

-If you are fresh out of rehab, there are many pieces of advice that can help you through the early months.
+If you are fresh out of rehab, there are many pieces of advice that can help you through the early months after rehab.
 There are many tips and tricks that can help make post-treatment life easier.
-With the right support, meeting attendance, sobert supports, sober escorts and medication(if needed), a person in early recovery should have no problem staying sober.
+With the right support, meeting attendance, sober supports, sober escorts and medication(if needed), a person in early recovery should have no problem staying sober.
 In fact, the process might even become enjoyable!
 Read on to discover how to make post-treatment life a little bit easier.

 Recovery is Easier With People

 Don’t tread this path alone.
 Attending meetings with other people and friends that you meet in rehab, IOP or meetings can make attendance much easier.
 Having a solid social group and sober supports can make life much easier for addicts in early recovery.
 The principle behind the fellowship is that addicts and alcoholics have the best chance of staying clean and on the right path when they share what is going on.
 Isolation and isolating behaviors can be the first step on the road to relapse.
 Alone-time or “me-time” is important, but understand the difference between that and isolating behaviors.
 Recovering alone is incredibly difficult and not recommended.

 Let’s start off by saying this: relapse is a part of recovery.
 If you don’t get it right the first time, there is no shame in coming back to the rooms or going through a treatment center again.
 Relapse can be a part of recovery, but it doesn’t always have to be.
 Everyone should be aware of the fact that they are not simply a statistic.
 Doing the right thing and living a healthy, productive life is easily attainable if you follow the right steps for a healthy recovery.
 It is recommended to regularly go to 12-step meetings, seek sober coaching and consultancy, attending outpatient programs, and see a therapist.